ropensci/SymbiotaR2/README.md

 1. Build the package as you would normally, with something like `R CMD build SymbiotaR2` from the command line.
-2. Check the package as you would normally, with something like `R CMD check SymbbiotaR2_1.0-0` from the command line.
+2. Check the package as you would normally, with something like `R CMD check SymbbiotaR2_0.0-1` from the command line.
-3. XXX AUSTIN IS THIS CORRECT?
-XXX
-4. YYY WILL No, because all the functions include a `.check.url` call, which will fail if the user can't connect to the referenced Symbiota2 portal website--even if a `vcr` cassette exists.

 If you want to add new tests, or new functions that address new API endpoints (perhaps because you have written a Symbiota2 plugin and